MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/webauthn/index.md

 <!-- ====================================================================== -->
 ## Set the active authenticator

 A newly created authenticator is automatically activated.
-To use another virtual authenticator, choose the **Active** radio button next to the authenticator.
+To use another virtual authenticator, click the **Active** radio button next to the authenticator.

 DevTools supports only one active virtual authenticator at any point of time.
-If you remove the active authenticator, another authenticator is not automatically activated.
+If you remove the active authenticator, another authenticator isn't automatically activated.

 :::image type="content" source="../media/webauthn-set-active.msft.png" alt-text="Setting the active authenticator." lightbox="../media/webauthn-set-active.msft.png":::